terrapower/armi/doc/user/params_report.rst

 Block Parameters
 ****************

 This is a list of all of the Block Parameters that are provided by the ARMI Framework.
-See :py:mod:`armi.reactor.parameters` for use.

 .. exec::
    from armi.reactor import blocks